raghav00p/raghav00p.github.io/README.md

-# this is experiment for pwa and apk
+# this is experiment for pwa
 ## [open](https://raghav00p.github.io)